awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }
 ```

 Global condition keys are condition keys with an `aws:` prefix\.
-AWS services can provide service\-specific keys that include the service prefix\.
+AWS services can support global condition keys or provide service\-specific keys that include their service prefix\.
 For example, IAM condition keys include the `iam:` prefix\.
 For more information, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md) and choose the service whose keys you want to view\.

 ## aws:CalledVia<a name="condition-keys-calledvia"></a>